Message to Compatriots in Taiwan: History

-The Message to Compatriots in Taiwan was first published on February 28, 1950, by the Taiwan Democratic Self-Government League, proposing to complete the task of liberating Taiwan.

-The second publication was on October 6, 1958, the day after the end of the August 23rd Artillery Battle.
-It was written by Mao Zedong, Chairman of the Central Committee of the Chinese Communist Party, and later published by Peng Dehuai, Minister of National Defense.
+The Message to Compatriots in Taiwan was first published on 28 February 1950, by the Taiwan Democratic Self-Government League, proposing to complete the task of liberating Taiwan.
+The second publication was on 6 October 1958, the day after the end of the 23 August 1958 Artillery War during the Second Taiwan Strait Crisis.
+It was written by Mao Zedong, Chairman of the Chinese Communist Party, and later published by Minister of National Defense Peng Dehuai.
 Its full title is Letter from the Ministry of National Defense of the People's Republic of China to Compatriots in Taiwan.
-Its content requires Taiwan to jointly deal with imperialism led by the United States, and refers to the August 23rd Artillery Battle as a punishment in nature and notifies in advance to stop shelling Kinmen for seven days.

-The third letter was published on October 25, 1958, namely, Another Letter from the Ministry of National Defense of the People's Republic of China to Compatriots in Taiwan, which asked Taiwan to unite and that there was no way out for an alliance with the United States, and that they should unite to face the outside world.

-The fourth was published on November 1, 1958, namely, The Third Message to Taiwan Compatriots from the Ministry of National Defense of the People's Republic of China, but it was never published.
+Its content requires Taiwan to jointly deal with imperialism led by the United States, and refers to the August 23 Artillery Battle as a punishment in nature and notifies in advance to stop shelling Kinmen for seven days.
+The third letter was published on 25 October 1958, namely, Another Letter from the Ministry of National Defense of the People's Republic of China to Compatriots in Taiwan, which asked Taiwan to unite and that there was no way out for an alliance with the United States, and that they should unite to face the outside world.
+The fourth was published on 1 November 1958, namely, The Third Message to Taiwan Compatriots from the Ministry of National Defense of the People's Republic of China, but it was never published.

-The fifth publication was on January 1, 1979.
-The Message to Compatriots in Taiwan was published by the Standing Committee of the National People's Congress and was passed by the Standing Committee of the National People's Congress chaired by Ye Jianying.
+The fifth publication was on 1 January 1979.
+The Message to Compatriots in Taiwan was published by the Standing Committee of the National People's Congress and was passed by a NPC Standing Committee session chaired by Ye Jianying.
 At the same time, China's Minister of Defense Xu Xiangqian issued a statement on stopping the shelling of the Kinmen Islands since 1958.
 The content of the statement was to propose to Taiwan that the unification of China was the general trend and the will of the people, and that the split situation should be ended as soon as possible and China should be unified.
 In this regard, it also proposed the policy of ending the military confrontation between the two sides of the strait, opening up the "three links across the strait", and expanding cross-strait exchanges.
 This publication caused a major reaction at home and abroad and was regarded as the first change in the mainland China's Taiwan policy.

 Although leaders of the Chinese Communist Party and the People's Republic of China would express their positions on Taiwan afterwards, they never used the name Message to Compatriots in Taiwan again.

-It was not until January 2, 2019, that Xi Jinping, General Secretary of the Central Committee of the Chinese Communist Party, once again issued a Message to Compatriots in Taiwan, establishing Xi's Five Points to replace the previous Jiang's Eight Points and Hu's Six Points and other major policies toward Taiwan.
+It was not until 2 January 2019, that CCP General Secretary Xi Jinping issued a Message to Compatriots in Taiwan, establishing Xi's Five Points to replace the previous Jiang's Eight Points and Hu's Six Points and other major policies toward Taiwan.